-An eligible dependent is an individual (other than the employee covered by the benefit program for Flight Attendants) who lives in the United States, Puerto Rico or the U.S. Virgin Islands, or who accompanies an employee on a Company assignment outside the U.S. and is related to the employee in one of the following ways: spouse, Domestic Partner or common law spouse, not employed by the Company.
+An eligible dependent is an individual (other than the employee covered by the Flexible Benefits Program) who lives in the United States, Puerto Rico, U.S. Virgin Islands, or who accompanies an employee on a Company assignment outside the U.S. and is related to the employee in one of the following ways:

+Spouse, Domestic Partner or common law spouse, not employed by the Company.